OPUS Plasma Skin Resurfacing

 What is a typical treatment like?

 For a typical treatment, we first apply a topical anesthetic.
-Once the anesthetic has taken effect, we will remove it completely before proceeding with treatment.
+Once the anesthetic has taken effect, we remove it completely before proceeding with treatment.
 The treatment itself is typically only mildly uncomfortable and most patients tolerate the treatment well.
 On a scale from 1-10, most patients report a pain level of 2-3.
 Following treatment, you will experience some redness, which will typically fade within a few days.

 How many treatments will I need?